Spy agencies 'have open slather'

 Limiting the agencies' access to the data would be a step in the right direction, he said.

 Foreign Affairs spokesman David Shearer, also a member of Parliament's Intelligence and Security committee, said the spy agencies should have to justify why they were collecting personal data.

 "If that [data] is necessary, make the case.
 Make the case why you need to be able to look at that, and if it's only in small instances or at particular times then lets look at the possibility - if that stacks up - to limit that."

 The government was considering the review and its recommendations, and was working towards introducing legislation around the middle of the year.

 A Labour spokesperson said the party wanted to explore the new data-sharing provisions before giving its support to any draft legislation.

-Next story in Political: Tax-funded settlement nothing new - PM
+Next story in Politics: Tax-funded settlement nothing new - PM

 Copyright © 2016, Radio New Zealand